American Road and Transportation Builders Association: Legal and regulatory advocacy

 ARTBA defends transportation construction industry market interests from regulation or litigation.
 ARTBA's legal advocacy has allowed nearly $52 billion in approved, yet challenged, U.S. transportation projects and plans to move forward.
 In 2009, the association expanded its market protection activities for the future with the creation of the Transportation Development Legal Advocacy & Education Center.

-ARTBA also actively represents the industry's views before federal regulatory agencies, regularly submitting comments on issues like clean air and water, wetlands, storm water, greenhouse gas emissions and work zone safety.
+ARTBA also actively represents the industry's views before federal regulatory agencies, regularly submitting comments on issues like clean air and water, wetlands, stormwater, greenhouse gas emissions and work zone safety.

 Economics and research

 The ARTBA Economics and Research team develops reports, analyses, and other products.

 ARTBA's subscription-based intelligence reports provide monthly and quarterly information covering the transportation design and construction market.
 The association also produces other studies and reports, which are available to its members and news journalists, on industry employment, the cost of construction materials, state gasoline taxes, an annual highway construction market forecast and much more.